Pass on the Baton

 Pippa adds

-Psalm 78:4-6 says,
+In Psalm 78:4–6 it says,

-‘We will tell the next generation the praiseworthy deeds of the Lord, his power, and the wonders he has done… so that the next generation would know them, even the children yet to be born.’
+‘We will tell the next generation the praiseworthy deeds of the LORD, his power, and the wonders he has done… so that the next generation would know them, even the children yet to be born.’

 It is a challenge to pass on our faith to the next generation.
-I am so grateful to the children and youth workers that we had at HTB, who poured out their love into our children and the children of hundreds of others.
-Every year at Focus (our church holiday away), we have seen our children’s lives and the lives of others transformed during that week.
+I am so grateful to the children and youth workers that we had at HTB, who poured their love into our children and the children of hundreds of others.
+Every year at Focus (our church holiday away), we have seen our children’s lives and the lives of others transformed during the week.
 I am so excited by what God is doing with the next generation.
 And the potential for ‘the children yet to be born’ is vast – keep praying for them all.

 Verse of the Day